 Chronic stress is long term stress and is more harmful.
-It results from long-term poverty, family issues, unhappy marriages, or prolonged dissatisfaction issues hence chronic stress.
+It results from long-term poverty, family issues, unhappy marriages, or prolonged dissatisfaction, hence chronic stress.
 It occurs when the individual has no view of avoiding their stressors and stops finding a solution ending up experiencing traumatic experiences.
-This stress can make it almost impossible for the individual’s body to return to a normal stress hormone activity, thereby leading to complications in; respiratory system, cardiovascular system, immune system, reproductive system, and sleep.
+This stress can make it almost impossible for the individual’s body to return to a normal stress hormone activity, thereby leading to complications in; the respiratory system, cardiovascular system, immune system, reproductive system, and sleep.

 Recurrent stress increases one’s risk of type 2 diabetes, high blood pressure, and heart diseases.
 Moreover, depression, anxiety, and other mental disorders like post-traumatic stress disorder(PTSD) may develop if stress gets chronic.

 Chronic stress may continue unnoticed, as people can become used to feeling agitated and hopeless.
-Therefore, it becomes part of an individual’s personality, making them constantly prone to the effects of stress regardless of the scenarios that they encounter, putting one at the risk of the effects of stress, hence becoming victims of this silent killer.
+Therefore, it becomes part of an individual’s personality, making them constantly prone to the effects of stress regardless of the scenarios they encounter, putting one at the risk of the effects of stress, hence becoming victims of this silent killer.

 Causes of Stress

 Different People will react differently to stressful situations.
 A situation may seem stressful to one person and may not be stressful to another; overall, almost any situation can cause stress.
 For some, just thinking about a trigger or several smaller triggers can cause stress.

 There is no specific reason why an individual may feel less stressed than another when facing the same issue.
 However, mental health illnesses, such as depression, or accumulated sense of frustration, injustice, and anxiety, may make some individuals feel stressed more easily than others.